pavver/gcode-genius/src/genius-parser/tokenizer/README.md

 ## Implementation Details

-The tokenizer's main logic resides in `src/index.js`.
+The tokenizer is a default export function `tokenize(line)` from `src/index.js`.
 It uses a set of regular expressions to identify and extract different components of a G-code line.

 ### Token Types